 We believe this project will answer the question “How to do it?” and will aid educators with acquiring practical experience that will facilitate their working with children in a more high-quality way.
 This will contribute to these pupils’ harmonious development and to their becoming more included by the majority society.

 Information and updates can be also followed on the Facebook page of Slovo 21.
-For more information, contact project coordinator Sabina e-mail at email@example.com “Sar Upre!” in the subject line.
+For more information, contact project coordinator Sara Sedláčková at e-mail firstname.lastname@example.org with “Sar Upre!” in the subject line.

 The project is being implemented by: Slovo 21, z.s.